HomeLibraryIs a Foundation Crack a Dealbreaker When Buying a House?

 Who should inspect a foundation crack?

-A structural engineer — not a waterproofing salesperson, who has an incentive to sell a fix.
+A structural engineer, not a waterproofing salesperson, who has an incentive to sell a fix.
 Casaroo can flag the crack type from photos so you know when to call one.

 Last reviewed 2026-07-02.
-This guide is general education, not a home inspection and not advice for your specific property — always consult the appropriate licensed professional, and get a licensed home inspection before you remove conditions or buy.
+This guide is general education, not a home inspection and not advice for your specific property.
+Always consult the appropriate licensed professional, and get a licensed home inspection before you remove conditions or buy.
 Cost ranges are 2026 estimates that vary by region, size, and access.

 Score a listing before you tour it

-Casaroo analyzes any listing — scoring the bones and the appearance separately — free, in seconds.
+Casaroo reads any listing for the bones as well as the appearance, free, in seconds.